Dr. Lisa Dabek, Program Director

-Mapping and Conservation & GIS Coordinator, Lae, Papua New Guinea
+Conservation Strategies Manager, Lae, Papua New Guinea

 Kuna is from the Manus & Eastern Highlands Provinces of Papua New Guinea.
 Kuna joined TKCP in 2004, with a Honors Degree in GIS & Remote sensing from the University of Papua New Guinea.

-Community Development Coordinator, Lae, Papua New Guinea
+Sustainability and Livelihoods Manager, Lae, Papua New Guinea

 Benjamin is from Simbu, PNG, and moved to Lae to join TKCP in 2010, working as a lead person in implementing community livelihood activities.
 He has a Bachelor’s Degree in Arts, with a focus on Social Sciences at University of Papua New Guinea, Waigani Campus.
 Benjamin has worked previously with the Bismarck Ramu Group (NGO) on community based conservation and community empowerment in the Madang Province of PNG, as well as with the Community Development Agency in Simbu, PNG to coordinate and implement community development and livelihood activities.

-Education Coordinator, Teptep village, YUS LLG, Papua New Guinea
+Leadership Training and Outreach Senior Coordinator, Teptep village, YUS LLG, Papua New Guinea

 Danny, originally from Morobe and Madang Provinces, began working for TKCP in 2011.
 He has a degree from the Balob Teacher's College in Lae and a Bachelor's degree in Primary Science from the University of Goroka, PNG.
 Danny previously worked as a primary teacher for the PNG Department of Education and is currently the lead for TKCP's Environmental Education and Outreach activities.